elliotclowes/learnt.me/Books/"English Food - A People’s History" by Diane Purkiss.md

 Some large households had wet larders with a water source or well so that fish could be kept alive until needed.
 They were usually transported there on the back of pack horses.
 P137

+***

+The term of something being a “red herring” comes from hunting.
+A red herring (which is smoked herring) is smelly and the scent would throw a hound off the scent.
+P140

+***

+The English have never really been into preserved fish.
+They were always a lower-class food and eaten by that class due to having little other choice.
+The English taste seemed to always find the taste too strong and the smell too powerful.
+Smoked salmon did catch on with the upper classes.
+But as a rule the English prefer their fish fresh.
+P140-141

+***

+A “bloater” is a cold smoked and ungutted herring.
+P141

+***

+Because the English liked their fish fresh they would try and keep them alive as long as possible.
+They were transported alive in wooden barrels.
+Ultra rich households would have ponds to keep them.
+They would usually have these ponds right be their gates or on the edge of their estates within the fences and walls to show off how rich they were.
+P142.
+They were often more for showing off wealth than eating.
+The bishops of Winchester had 400 acres of ponds but ate barely a tenth of the fish they produced.
+Another reason the fish weren’t eaten was because freshwater fish aren’t that tasty.
+Bream, pike, perch, tench, roach and dace are “bony, slow-growing, muddy-tasting

+***

+In the 1200s people saw the pike as a religious fish.
+They felt that the marks on its body resembled the marks that a crucified Christ would have: the marks of nails, whip, cross and thorns.
+To eat it was a status symbol and a mark of religiosity.
+P142